jnegii/CheckErrorAndInternet/README.md

-# Check Internet and handle other errors
+# Check Internet and automatically handle other errors

 A short code which can be used to solve all your problems